-The SATE VI Workshop is scheduled to take place on 19 September 2019 at MITRE, in McLean VA.
+The SATE VI Workshop took place on 19 September 2019 at MITRE, in McLean VA.
 More information is available on the worskshop page.

-Note: The SATE V Report is available here.
+Note: The SATE VI Report is available here.

 SATE is a non-competitive study of static analysis tool effectiveness, aiming at improving tools and increasing public awareness and adoption.
 Briefly, participating tool makers run their static analyzer on a set of programs, then researchers led by NIST analyze the tool reports.
 Everyone shares results and experiences at a workshop.
 The analysis report is made publicly available later.